SiliconLabs/gecko_sdk/app/common/example/se_manager_tamper/readme.md

 If the device does not have public command key in the SE OTP, the program will prompt the user to program the public key above to the device.

-The user can change the private command key (`private_command_key[]`) in `app_se_manager_tamper_disable.c` to match with the device's public command key in the SE OTP for tamper disable.
+If the device already has a public command ky provisioned in the SE OTP, the user can change the private command key (`private_command_key[]`) in `app_se_manager_tamper_disable.c` to match with the device's public command key.

 The example redirects standard I/O to the virtual serial port (VCOM) of the kit.
 By default, the serial port setting is 115200 bps and 8-N-1 configuration.

 The example has been instrumented with code to count the number of clock cycles spent in different operations.
 The results are printed on the VCOM serial port console.
-This feature can be disabled by defining `SE_MANAGER_PRINT=0` (default is 1) in the IDE setting (`Preprocessor->Defined symbols`).
+This feature can be disabled by defining `SE_MANAGER_PRINT=0` (default is 1) in the IDE setting (`Properties->Settings->Preprocessor->Defined symbols`).

 ## Tamper Responses